This podcast from the 2017 Annual Florida Bar Convention talks about new apps created specifically for lawyers.

-Christine Falcicchio is a principal at Strut Legal, Inc. She has been managing the creation of eBrief projects since 2005....
+Christine Falcicchio is the founding principal of Sopra Legal, Inc. She has been managing the creation of...

 In this episode of The Florida Bar Podcast from the 2017 Annual Florida Bar Convention, hosts Christine Bilbrey and Jonathon Israel talk to Christine Falcicchio, Ian O’Flaherty, and Tara Cheever about their new apps created specifically for lawyers.
 These apps that assist with things like evidence presentation and document review, are among other easy-to-use technology that can be used by lawyers in court.